BaselHamdy1/BaselHamdy1/README.md

 # 👨‍💻 About Me

 I’m **Basel Hamdy**, a Communication & Computer Engineering student at Mansoura University with a strong interest in **Data Science**.
-I’m a graduate of the **Digital Egypt Pioneers Initiative (DEPI)** and an active member of **IEEE Mansoura Student Branch** and **IEEE Mansoura Computer Society Chapter**, where I work in data science–focused teams and technical initiatives.
+I’m a graduate of the **Digital Egypt Pioneers Initiative (DEPI)** and an active member of **IEEE Mansoura Computer Society Chapter**, where I work in data science–focused teams and technical initiatives.
 I’m focused on building a solid foundation in data analysis and machine learning through continuous learning and practical projects.

 ---